 Listed below are a few highlights of some of the many Blue Spruce Chapter projects:

-• Collected funds to send two young girls to the Indian Youth of America Summer Camp.
+• Collected funds to send young teens to the Indian Youth of America Summer Camp.

 • Sponsor an annual DAR Good Citizen contest with area high schools.

 • Attend and assist with Naturalization Ceremonies throughout the year.